Recovering metric from full ordinal information: Introduction

 The answer is clearly \textit{no} when the problem is formulated this way, because multiplying the metric by a constant does not change the known function $D_d$ (just like space can be reconstructed only up a to similarity in $\mathbb{R}^k$).
 More importantly, given a sub-additive positive function $l$, such that $l(x)=0 \Leftrightarrow x=0$, then the composed function $l \circ d$ is a metric that also gives the same observed function:

+Note that this issue arises from our setting for metric space and does not happen in the setting of Euclidean space, since the embedding are always considered in the Euclidean space: a particular geodesic space (see Definition \ref{def:geod}).

-However, one can observe that if $(E,d)$ is a geodesic space, then $(E,l\circ d)$ is geodesic only if $l$ is a linear function (i.e. if $f:x\mapsto cx$ for some $c>0$).
+Indeed, if $(E,d)$ is a geodesic space, then $(E,l\circ d)$ is geodesic only if $l$ is a \emph{positive} linear function (i.e. if $f:x\mapsto cx$ for some $c>0$).
 Thus, if the space $(E,d)$ is known to be geodesic, the latter argument fails.